 It’s no secret that Amazon doesn’t like talking about transferring Amazon FBA accounts.
 In fact, their terms of service technically do not allow FBA accounts to be transferred, but this hasn’t stopped people from being able to buy and sell their FBA businesses.
 Our goal at Flippa is to remove the barriers between buying and selling of all online businesses, including Amazon FBA businesses.
-Our most recent sale was an FBA Business named SnR Star, and with the help of Amazon Seller Central representatives, were able to capture the exact steps necessary to transfer an FBA business.
+In one of our more recent sales, we worked alongside Amazon Seller Central representatives and were able to capture the exact steps necessary to transfer an FBA business.
 Here are the steps to transfer an Amazon FBA business:

 Step 1 – Update the Primary Email